Glossary term

 What Does Risk-On Mean?

 Risk-on describes a market environment where investors show greater willingness to own higher-risk assets in pursuit of stronger returns.
-In everyday market language, it usually means investors are leaning toward equities, lower-quality credit, cyclical sectors, and other assets that tend to perform better when confidence, growth expectations, or risk appetite are rising.
+In plain English, the market is acting more willing to take risk.

 Key Takeaways

-- It is a market-regime or sentiment term, not a guarantee of future returns.
+- It is a sentiment and market-regime term, not a guaranteed buy signal.

 How Risk-On Shows Up in Markets